crossplane/crossplane/design/design-doc-terraform-code-generation.md

 Conceptually, Terraform modules correspond to composition in Crossplane.
 However, migrating a Terraform module to composition means a whole rewrite.
 We can possibly generate a CRD in runtime with given Terraform module schema and reconcile it using Terraform CLI.
-Hence, users would be able to bring their modules as is and expose them as managed resource.
+Hence, users would be able to bring their modules as is but expose them as managed resource that they can use directly or in a composition.

 ### Use Declarative Libraries of Providers